solana-developers/professional-education/README.md

 ⏰ When: Monday March 25 - Wednesday March 27

-📍 Where: (address including floor and any entrance instructions - and fix the google maps link!)
+📍 Where: (address including floor and any entrance instructions - and fix the Google Maps link!)

 Google Maps link: [https://maps.google.com]